Introduction to Stokes structures: Riemann-Hilbert and Laplace on the affine line (the regular case)

 where the last equality follows from $(\gamma\circ\alpha)^!=(\gamma\circ\alpha)^{-1}$ (since $\gamma\circ\alpha$ is open).
 Therefore, we can also express the previous adjunction morphism as the adjunction

 Note that it is directly seen to be an isomorphism by dualizing the second assertion of Lemma \ref{lem:dualtopLaplace}.

-Applying these isomorphisms to $\bD\cG$ instead of $\cG$, the $D^b(\wt Z,\kk)$-isomorphism
+Applying these isomorphisms to $\bD\cG$ instead of $\cG$, the $D^\rb(\wt Z,\kk)$-isomorphism

 that we deduce is by definition $\lambda_{\leq0}$.
 Uniqueness follows from the identity of $\Hom$ above.
-Now, $\lambda^{\ll0}$ is defined in order that \eqref{eq:diagbidual} commutes.
-It can be defined as~$\lambda_{\leq0}$ by using the two other possible adjunction morphisms, by the same uniqueness argument. \end{proof}
+Now, $\lambda_{\prec0}$ is defined in order that \eqref{eq:diagbidual} commutes.
+It can be defined in a way similar to~$\lambda_{\leq0}$ by using the two other possible adjunction morphisms, by the same uniqueness argument. \end{proof}

 The proof of \eqref{eq:DF} now follows: on the one hand, $\bD(p_o^{-1}\cF[1])\simeq p_o^{-1}(\bD\cF)[1]$ since $p_o$ is smooth of real relative dimension two, and, on the other hand, Poincaré-Verdier duality can be applied to $\bR\wt{\wh q}_*$ since $\wt{\wh q}_*$ is proper; one concludes by noticing that $\iota^{-1}p_o^{-1}\cF=p_o^{-1}\cF$, since $p_o\circ\iota=p_o$.